-The Funds, the Subsidiary and certain Acquired Funds are subject to management risk because they are actively managed investment portfolios.
-PIMCO, or the sub-adviser, as applicable, or in the case of a fund that is not managed by PIMCO or the sub-adviser, such other fund's investment adviser and sub-adviser, as applicable, and each individual portfolio manager will apply investment techniques and risk analysis and will, in some cases, rely partially or entirely upon or be informed by one or more quantitative models in making investment decisions for the Funds, the Subsidiary and certain Acquired Funds, as applicable.
-There can be no guarantee that these decisions will produce the desired results or that the due diligence conducted by PIMCO or the sub-adviser, or such other fund's investment adviser or sub-adviser, as applicable, and individual portfolio managers will expose all material risks associated with an investment.
-Additionally, PIMCO or the sub-adviser, or such other fund's investment adviser or sub-adviser, as applicable, and individual portfolio managers may not be able to identify suitable investment opportunities and may face competition from other investment managers when identifying and consummating certain investments.
+The Funds are subject to management risk because they are actively managed investment portfolios.
+PIMCO or the Sub-Adviser, as applicable, and each individual portfolio manager will apply investment techniques and risk analysis and will, in some cases, rely partially or entirely upon or be informed by one or more quantitative models, in making investment decisions for the Funds.
+There can be no guarantee that these decisions will produce the desired results or that the due diligence conducted by PIMCO and individual portfolio managers will expose all material risks associated with an investment.
+Additionally, PIMCO and individual portfolio managers may not be able to identify suitable investment opportunities and may face competition from other investment managers when identifying and consummating certain investments.
 Certain securities or other instruments in which a Fund seeks to invest may not be available in the quantities desired, including in circumstances where other funds for which PIMCO acts as investment adviser, including funds with names, investment objectives and policies, and/or portfolio management teams, similar to the Fund, are seeking to invest in the same or similar securities or instruments.
 In addition, regulatory restrictions, actual or potential conflicts of interest or other considerations may cause PIMCO to restrict or prohibit participation in certain investments.
 In such circumstances, PIMCO or the individual portfolio managers may determine to purchase other securities or instruments as substitutes.
 Such substitute securities or instruments may not perform as intended, which could result in losses to the Fund.
 To the extent a Fund employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Fund.
 Each Fund is also subject to the risk that deficiencies in the internal systems or controls of PIMCO or another service provider will cause losses for the Fund or hinder Fund operations.
-For example, trading delays or errors (both human and systematic) could prevent a Fund from purchasing a security expected to appreciate in value.
-Additionally, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO and each individual portfolio manager in connection with managing the Funds and may also adversely affect the ability of the Funds and the Subsidiary, as applicable, to achieve their investment objectives.
-There also can be no assurance that all of the personnel of PIMCO will continue to be associated with PIMCO for any length of time.
-The loss of services of one or more key employees of PIMCO could have an adverse impact on the Fund's and the Subsidiary's, as applicable, ability to realize its investment objective.
-Because a number of Underlying PIMCO Funds obtain exposure to certain proprietary model stock portfolios by investing in equity total return swaps based on such model portfolios, in other securities and instruments to replicate the performance of such model portfolios, or directly in the equity securities held in such model portfolios, such Underlying PIMCO Funds will be subject to the risks associated with the management of these proprietary model stock portfolios by the sub-adviser to such Underlying PIMCO Funds.
-Similarly, there can be no assurance that quantitative models or methods utilized by PIMCO or the sub-adviser or related data sources will always be available, and the loss of access to any such model(s) or data sources could have an adverse impact on the Underlying PIMCO Fund's ability to realize its investment objective.
+For example, trading delays or errors (both human and systemic) could prevent a Fund from purchasing a security expected to appreciate in value.
+Additionally, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO and each individual portfolio manager in connection with managing the Funds and may also adversely affect the ability of the Funds to achieve their investment objectives.
+There also can be no assurance that all of the personnel of PIMCO or the Sub-Adviser will continue to be associated with PIMCO or the Sub-Adviser for any length of time.
+The loss of services of one or more key employees of PIMCO or the Sub-Adviser could have an adverse impact on the Fund's ability to realize its investment objective.
+Similarly, there can be no assurance that quantitative models utilized by the Sub-Adviser or related data sources will always be available, and the loss of access to any such model(s) or data sources could have an adverse impact on the Fund's ability to realize its investment objective.
+Because certain Funds obtain exposure to certain proprietary model stock portfolios by investing in equity total return swaps based on such model portfolios, in other securities and instruments to replicate the performance of such model portfolios, or directly in the equity securities held in such model portfolios, such Funds will be subject to the risks associated with the management of these proprietary model stock portfolios by the Sub-Adviser to such Funds.